ultimate spring salad with serving spoons in wooden bowl

 ✅Healthy fats – walnuts and olive oil both contain unsaturated fats, which are beneficial for overall good health.

-✅Packed with vitamin C – asparagus, peas, broad beans as well as the lemon in the dressing help support immune function and iron absorption.
+✅Packed with vitamin C – asparagus, peas, broad beans are perfect for spring salads and packed with vitamin C. So is the lemon in the vinaigrette dressing.
+This helps to support immune function and iron absorption.

 Storage and Shelf Life